-The user and consumer research we do is grounded in ethnography and social anthropology.
+The user and consumer research we do is grounded in science.
 As trained social anthropologists we know that your customers' social behaviours are largely invisible to untrained eyes.
 But culture is important because it governs so much of our behaviours and practices without us even realising.
 As such, it often gets overlooked, meaning businesses miss key opportunities.

 By understanding your customer's world — the meanings people attribute to things, their beliefs and values, and ways of doing things — we can help you design products and services your customers will actually want and need.

 Because when you understand why people do what they do (or don't do) — rather than what they say they do — you can design your products and services to support those behaviours.
 That’s a strong competitive advantage right there, isn't it?

 Case study: Coffee cups and sustainability